Xirui-Huang/CP3407-Project/User_stories.md

 ## **2. Title: Database**
 <h3>Priority: High</h3>
 <h3>Estimate: 5 days</h3>
-Description: As a student,I want the website to keep my information,so that I do not need to fill my information for login and booking every time.
+<h3>Description:</h3> As a student,I want the website to keep my information,so that I do not need to fill my information for login and booking every time.

 ## **3. Title: Membership Process Digitization**
-Priority: High
+<h3>Priority: High</h3>
-Estimation: 3 day
+<h3>Estimation: 3 day</h3>
-Describe: As a student,I want the process of register can be more convenient compare to the painful paper-based register,so that i can register it online with a few clicks.
+<h3>Describe:</h3> As a student,I want the process of register can be more convenient compare to the painful paper-based register,so that i can register it online with a few clicks.

 ## **4. Title: Check Before Booking**
-Priority: High
+<h3>Priority: High</h3>
-Estimation: 3 days
+<h3>Estimation: 3 days</h3>
-Describe: As a user,I want to know which time slot already been booked and how many people in there before booking,so that i can see which time slot is more suitable to my schedule.
+<h3>Describe:</h3> As a user,I want to know which time slot already been booked and how many people in there before booking,so that i can see which time slot is more suitable to my schedule.

 ## **5. Title: Equipment Status Monitoring**
-Priority: Medium
+<h3>Priority: Medium</h3>
-Estimation: 5 days
+<h3>Estimation: 5 days</h3>
-Describe: As a fitness equipment technician,I want to know the condition of each equipment,so that I can identify which equipment needs maintenance to plan my schedule based on the type and quantity of equipment and also prepare the necessary tools in advance.
+<h3>Describe:</h3> As a fitness equipment technician,I want to know the condition of each equipment,so that I can identify which equipment needs maintenance to plan my schedule based on the type and quantity of equipment and also prepare the necessary tools in advance.

 ## **6. Title: Fitness Plan Recommendation**
-Priority: High
+<h3>Priority: High</h3>
-Estimation: 5 days
+<h3>Estimation: 5 days</h3>
-Describe: As a student,I want to receive professional advice on what kind of exercise is suitable for my situation,so that I don’t have need to worry about the injury from the incorrect use of equipment and inappropriate exercises.
+<h3>Describe:</h3> As a student,I want to receive professional advice on what kind of exercise is suitable for my situation,so that I don’t have need to worry about the injury from the incorrect use of equipment and inappropriate exercises.

 ## **7. Title: Demonstration Video**
-Priority: High
+<h3>Priority: High</h3>
-Estimation: 3 days
+<h3>Estimation: 3 days</h3>
-Describe: As a student,I want to have some video to teach me how to exercise correctly,so that i can avoid the injuries caused by the incorrect movements.
+<h3>Describe:</h3> As a student,I want to have some video to teach me how to exercise correctly,so that i can avoid the injuries caused by the incorrect movements.

 ## **8. Title: Community**
-Priority: Low
+<h3>Priority: Low</h3>
-Estimation: 3 days
+<h3>Estimation: 3 days</h3>
-Describe: As a user,I want to share my experience with others,so that I can show my outcome and receive some advises.
+<h3>Describe:</h3> As a user,I want to share my experience with others,so that I can show my outcome and receive some advises.

 ## **9. Title: Advertising**
-Priority: Medium
+<h3>Priority: Medium</h3>
-Estimation: 1 day
+<h3>Estimation: 1 day</h3>
-Describe: As a sponsor,I want put some advertising in the gym,so that i can got more potential customers.
+<h3>Describe:</h3> As a sponsor,I want put some advertising in the gym,so that i can got more potential customers.

 ## **10. Title: Reward System**
-Priority: Medium
+<h3>Priority: Medium</h3>
-Estimation: 1 days
+<h3>Estimation: 1 days</h3>
-Describe: As a related department,I want to have some reward to attract student to exercise,so that i can have more income base on the people attracted.
+<h3>Describe:</h3> As a related department,I want to have some reward to attract student to exercise,so that i can have more income base on the people attracted.